pwhermanson/heyspex/temp-construction-docs/ui-main-layout-design.md

 ### Screenshot Analysis (main-layout-ui.jpg)
 From the Spotify-inspired wireframe provided:
-- **Top Bar**: Full-width dark header with navigation controls, search, and profile area
+- **Top Bar (Section 0)**: Full-width dark header with navigation controls, search, and profile area
 - **Left Sidebar**: Collapsed to icon-only state (like ChatGPT), showing vertical icons
 - **Main Content**: Central content area with its own header
 - **Right Sidebar**: Visible on the far right